sstark/droguedrums/www/index.md

 Usage: `fx: [rampv: <start>-<end>]`

 Ramp velocity.
 Will make the velocity go from _start_ to _end_ over the whole part.
-Useful for cresecndo or diminuendo, but also for limiting velocity.
+Useful for crescendo or diminuendo, but also for limiting velocity.

 ### Genlanes